 Nicole is a lover of local: shopping, dining, and celebrating small businesses, manufacturers, innovators, restauranteurs, artisans, growers, brewers, producers, and makers across Cobourg.
 She strives to support as many local charities, service clubs and community organizations as she can.
 In addition, she has spent time visiting schools talking to youth about municipal politics and public service, listening to essential matters, and being inspired by their ideas for Cobourg’s future.

-Nicole graduated from Cobourg District Collegiate Institute West where she was recognized by her peers as Valedictorian.
-She studied at the University of Ottawa where she graduated with a BA Honours in Communication and served as Executive Director of The Peer Help Centre, a student life service where she started both a peer mentoring service for high school students and an on-campus crisis phone line.
+Nicole graduated from Cobourg District Collegiate Institute West, where her peers recognized her as Valedictorian.
+She studied at the University of Ottawa, graduating with a BA Honours in Communication and serving as Executive Director of The Peer Help Centre.
+In this student life service, she started a peer mentoring service for high school students and an on-campus crisis phone line.